-- debt securities valuated to the curve or those whose price comes from Bloomberg platform or brokerage pages in Reuters system but for which market is not active, - non-treasury debt securities issued by other financial entities, local government bodies, - non-financial entities traded on regular market and not traded on a regulated market, - securities issued by Ministry of Finance of Ukraine in KREDOBANK SA portfolio, - derivative instruments.
+- debt securities valuated to the curve or those whose price comes from Bloomberg platform or brokerage pages in Reuters system but for which market is not active, - non-treasury debt securities issued by other financial entities, local government bodies, non-financial entities traded on a regulated market and not traded on a regulated market, - derivative instruments.

-3) Level 3: Other valuation techniques
+3)Level 3: Other valuation techniques

-Financial assets and liabilities whose fair value is determined with use of valuation models, for which available data is not derived from observable markets (unobservable entry data).
-The Group classified to that category shares not listed on WSE, which are measured at acquisition cost, less impairment allowances and debt and equity securities of KREDOBANK SA portfolio, measured at internal valuation models.
+Financial assets and liabilities whose fair value is determined with use of valuation models, for which available entry data is not derived from observable markets (unobservable entry data).
+The Bank classified to that category shares not listed on WSE, which are measured at acquisition cost, less impairment allowances.

-2.6.5.
+2.5.5.
 Derivative instruments

-2.6.5.1.
+2.5.5.1.
 Recognition and measurement